 On Friday, July 11, at 3:30 p.m. at Target Field, a Little League Challenger Division team from Hopkins Little League participated in a one-inning game on Target Field.
-This was the seventh year of the Challenger Division players participating in an All-Star Week game.
+This was the seventh year that the Challenger Division participated in an All-Star Week event.
 The Division provides an opportunity for children with physical and developmental challenges the opportunity to have a safe, exciting baseball and softball experience.

 (Batting) Todd Frazier: 1998 World Series Champion from Toms River East (N.J.)
 Little League.

 On Tuesday, July 15, the day of the All-Star Game, a team from Golden Valley Little League (Minn.) and a team from Otsego (Minn.)
 Little League walked in the annual Red Carpet Show, directly behind the Parade Grand Marshall.
 Dr. Davie Jane Gilmour, Little League International Board of Directors Chairman and President of the Pennsylvania College of Technology, joined the Little Leaguers.
 Then, prior to the start of the All-Star Game, three local players, represented the 2.4 million Little Leaguers from around the world when they were escorted to the mound by Hall-of-Famer Rod Carew to take part in the First Pitch Ceremony.